-Very rarely restrictive practices will be planned and staff will employ, when necessary, pre-arranged strategies and methods (e.g. physical restraint) which are based upon behaviour risk assessment or clinical health need and are recorded in advance.
-The use of planned strategies will only be where there is foreseeable immediate risk consistent with the department's restrictive practices procedure.
+Very rarely restrictive practices will be planned and staff will employ, when necessary, pre-arranged strategies and methods (e.g. of physical restraint) which are based upon behaviour risk assessment and are recorded in advance.
+This planned use of strategies will only be utilised where there is foreseeable immediate risk consistent with the Restrictive practices procedure.